The Department of Environment Land Water and Planning (DELWP) is the lead agency for managing wildlife welfare arising from bushfire.

 - To help wildlife around your home, leave out shallow bowls of water that wildlife can access – make sure to add some rocks or sticks in the bowl to allow smaller animals to escape should they fall in.

-- If you have a swimming pool and live near a fire-affected, wildlife may seek water or refuge in your pool.
+- If you have a swimming pool and live near a fire affected area, wildlife may seek water or refuge in your pool.
 Drape something over the edge of the pool so that animals can climb out should they fall in.
 Check your pool and the skimmer box regularly for any trapped animals

 - A number of organisations have indicated that they are overwhelmed by the donation of items including towels and knitted goods.
 The best way of contributing to support fire-affected wildlife is to donate to the Zoos Victoria Bushfire Emergency Wildlife Fund.
 100% of funds raised will be used to support bushfire impacted wildlife.